OpenDataServices/os4d/docs/standard/documentation/patterns.md

 Using **version control** for the standard schema and documentation provides a full version history of changes.
 Tools like git/GitHub provide tooling to inspect who editing a specific line of a file.  ("git blame")

-A **changelog** provides a more granular view, that is easier/quicker for humans to read, to get a general overview of what has changed.
+A **changelog** provides a less granular view, that is easier/quicker for humans to read, to get a general overview of what has changed.

 Both version control commits and changelog entries can link to issues in an [issue tracker](pattern-issue-tracker), to give more info and discussion about how/why the change happened.